vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

 For power users, there are settings to automatically assign icons based on filename patterns or file types.
-Go into settings and Notes tab and you will find "Icons by file name" and "Icons by file type".
+Go into Settings and the Notes tab and you will find "Icons by file name" and "Icons by file type".
 You can also enable "Use frontmatter metadata" to read filename, color and icon information from frontmatter.
 If this setting is enabled you can also save icon and color information to frontmatter.

 [pause]